 - Qualified honorably discharged veterans will receive a 10% discount on the Initial Franchise Fee per Unit.

-- This fee covers the cost for you and up to 2 additional persons with initial Showroom training.
+- This fee covers the cost for you and up to two additional persons.

-- You are responsible for your and your employees’ travel, meal, and lodging expenses associated with attending training.
+- You are responsible for your and your attendees’ travel, meal, and lodging expenses associated with attending training.

-- The estimate shown in the chart is for a Showroom of 1,000 to 2,500 square feet.
+- The estimate shown in the chart is for a Manufacturing and Showroom franchise which contains between 5,000 to 15,000 square feet.

 - The estimate does not include lease deposit, taxes, or insurance.

 - Rental rates vary considerably depending upon the type of location and the market conditions affecting commercial property in your area.

 - This space may include offices for the Franchised Business.